1981 to 1990

 Alternatives in Health Care Delivery, edited by Reginald Carter, PhD, PA, and Henry Perry, MD is published by Warren H. Green, Inc.

 AAPA's Burroughs Welcome Health Policy Fellowship is created.
-Marshal Sinback, PA-C, becomes the first fellow.
+Marshall Sinback, PA-C, becomes the first fellow.

 AAPA and APAP initiate an important joint project providing PA graduates with a national job bank service: PA JOB Find.

 NCCPA's Physician Assistant National Certifying Examination is open to informally trained professionals for the last time.

 With the encouragement and the support of the AAPA, the Omnibus Budget Reconciliation Act, PL 99-210, is signed into law.
 It provides reimbursement under Medicare, Part B, for PA services in hospitals and nursing homes and for assisting in surgery.